 The Audio-Technica AT4021 is an excellent choice for vocalists who have a hard time achieving an accurate volume level in their recordings.
 This is because it has a low self noise, which makes it easy to hear your voice over your instrument.
 It has a low-mass diaphragm, which improves the transient response of the mic.

-How to Choose the Best Condenser Mic on the Market?
+How to Choose the Best Condenser Mic Under $500?

 A condenser mic is an important tool for any artist, recording engineer, or producer.
 They can be found in a wide range of prices, but it’s important that you find one that’s well-suited for your needs.